The Invariant Measures of some Infinite Interval Exchange Maps: Background on translation surfaces

 We glue the rectangles so that the right (east) side of $R_e$ is glued isometrically to the left side of $R_{\East(e)}$, and the top (north) side of $R_e$ is glued isometrically to the bottom of $R_{\North(e)}$.
 (This explains the notation for the bijections $\East, \North :\E \to \E$.) \end{definition}

-Note that this surface admits horizontal and vertical cylinder decompositions, which intersect in the given rectangles.
-The horizontal cylinders are in bijective correspondence with the set $\Alpha \subset \V$.
-Namely, the horizontal and vertical cylinders corresponding to vertices $\va \in \Alpha$ and $\vb \in \Beta$ are the sets
+Note that the surface $S(\G,\w)$ admits horizontal and vertical cylinder decompositions which intersect in the given rectangles.
+For each $\va \in \Alpha$ and each $\vb \in \Beta$, we have the cylinders:

-The modulus of a cylinder is the ratio $\frac{\textit{width}}{\textit{circumference}}$.
-Therefore, the condition that all horizontal and vertical cylinders have equal moduli is equivalent to saying that $f$ is an eigenfunction of the adjacency operator.
-In particular, by a theorem of Veech \cite{V} this guarantees the existence of two non-commuting parabolic automorphisms of our surface.
-Thus, we have the following.
+Each cylinder $\cyl_\va$ is horizontal and each cylinder $\cyl_\vb$ is vertical.
+The {\em modulus } of a cylinder is the ratio $\frac{\textit{width}}{\textit{circumference}}$.
+Therefore, the condition that all horizontal and vertical cylinders have equal moduli is equivalent to saying that our function $\w \in \R^\V$ is an eigenfunction of the adjacency operator.
+(The modulus is given by $1/\lambda$, where $\lambda$ is the eigenvalue.)
+In particular, by remarks of Veech \cite[\S 9]{V} this guarantees the existence of two non-commuting parabolic automorphisms of our surface.
+The eigenvalue of a positive eigenfunction of an infinite connected graph satisfies $\lambda \geq 2$.
+For these values of $\lambda$, the two parabolics generate a free subgroup of $\SL(2, \R)$.
+Throughout this paper, we will denote the free group with two generators by $G=\langle h, v\rangle$, with the choice of generators names representing {\em horizontal} and {\em vertical}.